ootang2018/DataProcessing_rosbag2csv_StateTransitions/README.md

 ## Howto
 - put collected rosbag in ./blimpSim/data
 - specify exp_index (name of the rosbag file)
-- run notebook
+- run jupyter notebook
-- result should be stored in ./blimpSim/results
+- default result is stored in ./blimpSim/results

+## Note
+- all the directories name can be modified easily